princefishthrower/chrisfrew.in/src/pages/want-to-build-this-blog-now-you-can/index.md

 ---
-title: Want to Build a Blog Just Like this One?
+title: Want to Build a Blog Just Like This One?
 Now You Can!
 date: "2018-11-17"
 draft: false
 ---